Hog Island (Prince Edward Island)

 Hog Island (Pitaweikek, literally "tea broth place") is a 14.5 km long barrier island located off the northwest coast of Prince Edward Island in Canada.
 The island is notable for its unique sandhill ecosystem and cultural significance to the Mi'kmaq people.

 Geography

 Hog Island is the largest and southernmost island of a series of barrier islands that separate Malpeque Bay to the southwest from the larger Gulf of Saint Lawrence, to the northeast.
 It borders Lennox and Bird Islands to the west, and the Conway Sandhills to the northwest.

 Wildlife

-The Hog Island Sandhills are home to many endangered species including the piping plover, the gypsy's cuckoo bumbleebee, the northern long-eared bat and the little brown bat.
+The Hog Island Sandhills are home to many endangered species including the piping plover, the gypsy's cuckoo bumblebee, the northern long-eared bat and the little brown bat.